This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 16. Corned Beef Salad kind of got the nickname of beef jello.
 It's made on things like mayo, horseradish, veggies, eggs, and other things.

 17. Have you heard of Dandelion Salad?
 Yes, the weeds that grow in your yard.
-They got very creative it was a free food just about anyone had.
-Now there is a huge festival in Ohio every year with all good Dandelions from ices cream to pasta and even wine.
+They got very creative it was free food just about anyone had.
+Now there is a huge festival in Ohio every year with all good Dandelions from ice cream to pasta and even wine.

-18. This Egg Drop Soup Recipe isn't like the one you get in the Chinese restaurants today.
+18. This Egg Drop Soup Recipe isn't like the one you get in Chinese restaurants today.

 19. Buttermilk was a well-used ingredient during the Great Depression.
 This Buttermilk Pie is worth making.

 20. This Milkorno Recipe (aka gruel) became popular as a way to feed the masses.
-It's powered milk and cornmeal.
-Sometimes they would use wheat is stead.
+It's powdered milk and cornmeal.
+Sometimes they would use wheat instead.